-In Year 5, children should know a range of ways to report concerns and inappropriate behaviour through:
+In Year 3, children should know a range of ways to report concerns and inappropriate behaviour through:

-- talking to a trusted adult

-- calling Childline (0800 1111)
+- talking to a trusted adult - calling Childline (0800 1111).

-- clicking the CEOP button.

 These points should be re-emphasised in any teaching and learning where children are working online.